MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/data-protection-policies.md

 1. Within **Category**, link the policy to the most appropriate risk type.
 This field is informative only and helps you search for specific policies and alerts later, based on risk type.
 The risk may already be preselected according to the category for which you chose to create the policy.
 By default, File policies are set to DLP.

 1. **Create a filter for the files this policy will act on** to set which discovered apps trigger this policy.
 Narrow down the policy filters until you reach an accurate set of files you wish to act upon.
 Be as restrictive as possible to avoid false positives.
-For example, if you wish to remove public permissions, remember to add the **Public** filter, if you wish to remove an external user, use the "External" filter etc.
+For example, if you wish to remove public permissions, remember to add the **Public** filter, if you wish to remove an external user, use the "External" filter and so on.
    > [!NOTE]
    > When using the policy filters, **Contains**  searches only for full words – separated by commas, dots, spaces, or underscores.
 For example if you search for **malware** or **virus**, it finds virus_malware_file.exe but it does not find malwarevirusfile.exe.
 If you search for **malware.exe**, then you find ALL files with either malware or exe in their filename, whereas if you search for **"malware.exe"** (with the quotation marks) you find only files that contain exactly "malware.exe". **Equals** searches only for the complete string, for example if you search for **malware.exe** it finds malware.exe but not malware.exe.txt.
    >
    > For more information about File Policy Filters, see [File filters in Microsoft Defender for Cloud Apps](file-filters.md#file-filters).
 1. Under the first **Apply to** filter, select **all files excluding selected folders** or **selected folders** for Box, SharePoint, Dropbox, OneDrive, where you can enforce your file policy over all files on the app or on specific folders.
 You're redirected to sign in the cloud app, and then add the relevant folders.